NomicFoundation/hardhat/docs/tutorial/deploying-to-a-live-network.md

 npx hardhat run scripts/deploy.js --network <network-name>
 ```

-In this case, running it without the `--network` parameter would get the code to run against an embedded instance of **Hardhat EVM**, so the deployment actually gets lost when **Hardhat** finishes running, but it's still useful to test that our deployment code works:
+In this case, running it without the `--network` parameter would get the code to run against an embedded instance of **Hardhat Network**, so the deployment actually gets lost when **Hardhat** finishes running, but it's still useful to test that our deployment code works:

 ```
 $ npx hardhat run scripts/deploy.js